bminaiev/zoopla-parser/README.md

 # zoopla-parser
-Do some stuff with https://www.zoopla.co.uk/ API
+Do some stuff with https://www.zoopla.co.uk/ and https://www.rightmove.co.uk/

 TODO: This file should be more user-friendly.